If you've got weak or wobbly ankles, even the best walking shoes might not work for you. No, you need the best ankle support shoes around.

 These are a pair of motion-control shoes, meaning they're designed to reduce how much your feet and ankles wiggle around while you walk, she says.
 They're all about max support.

 2. Best for Overpronation: Asics GT-2000

 - Shock-absorbing mid-foot cushion

 - Ideal for people with overpronation (ankles collapse in)

 Prepping for a marathon or heading to the grocery store?
-The Asics GT-2000 is a supportive shoe to consider on your hunt for the best ankle support shoes for your feet.
+The Asics GT-2000 is a versatile, supportive shoe to consider on your hunt for the best ankle support shoes for your feet.

 "These shoes feature a good amount of responsive cushioning, combining additional support for [ankle collapse]," Garcia says.

 The GT-2000 is made with a cushioned heel, which is great for stabilizing your heel with each step, she says.
 Plus, the mid-foot's cushioning absorbs shock as you walk.

 3. Best for High Arches: Brooks Adrenaline GTS 22